-AVID Tutors are not only a required component for the AVID Elective classrooms in 6th-12th grade, but they are essential to the supportive environment that places a focus on critical thinking and problem solving.
-AVID Center attributes the national AVID student success in part because of the Tutorology process used with students who are expected to enroll in rigorous course like Honors classes, college level dual enrollment, and Advanced Placement courses.
-ACPS is lucky to have a pool of qualified applicants each year where more than 50% are college age and return each year to tutor.
+AVID Tutors are not only a required component for the AVID Elective classrooms in 6th-12th grade, but they are essential to the supportive environment that places a focus on critical thinking and problem-solving.
+AVID Center attributes the national AVID student success in part because of the Tutorology process used with students who are expected to enroll in a rigorous course like Honors classes, college-level dual enrollment, and Advanced Placement courses.
+ACPS is lucky to have a pool of qualified applicants each year where more than 50% are college-age and return each year to tutor.
 ACPS hires approximately twenty-five tutors and at least 20% are former T.C.
 Williams High School AVID graduates.

 Tutors are expected to work between 14 and 25 hours per week and serve students during 40% of the AVID class period per week.
 This means AVID middle school students see their tutors on Tuesdays and Thursdays and AVID high school students see their tutors during their two AVID class days on Monday-Thursday.
 As part-time casual employees hired for the year, tutors are trained and supported throughout the year by the AVID District Director and elective teacher.
 Tutors typically start working with students in October and finish near the end of May.

 AVID tutors can be:

 POINTS OF CONFUSION!